Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Monument Wealth Management

-Monument Wealth Management (MWM) currently holds more than $200 million in assets under management (AUM).
-The fee-based firm provides financial planning and investment management services to individuals and high-net-worth ones.
+Monument Wealth Management (MWM) is a fee-based firm providing financial planning and investment management services to individuals and high-net-worth ones.

 If you sign on with the firm, you’ll have access to three certified financial planners (CFPs), two chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).